pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-Intro.md

 ### Objectives

+- Install Oracle CLI
--   Request information about DBCS related configuration and services.
+- Use OCI commands to request information about DBCS related configuration and services.
--   Create services with curl commands.
+- Create services with oci commands.